artilleryio/artillery/examples/browser-playwright-reuse-typescript/README.md

 It's important to note that Artillery uses specific versions of Playwright, which are listed in our [documentation](https://www.artillery.io/docs/reference/engines/playwright#playwright-compatibility).

 Your regular Playwright tests must use features that are compatible with the versions used by Artillery.

+The `@playwright/test` version installed in your package.json should ideally match the version Artillery is currently using.